 NASDVA applauds VA's efforts to overhaul its disability claims process administered by the Veteran Benefit Administration (VBA) and although we are optimistic, NASDVA remains concerned that there is a backlog and emphasizes that resources and focus must be kept on adjudicating claims in a timely manner.
-In December 2013, VA testified before the Senate Committee on Veterans Affairs that it had made significant progress in executing their benefits transformation plan, and had significantly reduced the backlog from a peak of 611,000 in March 2013.
-While the backlog is currently much smaller at 85,500, this number should be closer to zero.
+In December 2013, VA testified before the Senate Committee on Veterans Affairs that it had made significant progress in executing their benefits transformation plan, and had significantly reduced the backlog from a peak of 611,073 in March 2013.
+While the backlog is currently much smaller at 69,933 (as of December 2019) one should also recognize the number of claims on appeal.
 VA should continue to focus resources on continuing to reduce the backlog while working with SDVAs.
 Recognizing that there is a wide range in the resources available in individual States, NASDVA recommends serious consideration to making federal funding available to States to assist with efforts "on the ground" to further reduce the backlog and maintain progress on expediting existing and new claims.